GeoffCrittenden/geoffcrittenden-com/README.md

 This is my personal webpage/webapp.
 I graduated from DevBootcamp Chicago in October 2013, where I learned Agile development based on Ruby on Rails and JavaScript (as well as a LOT of other stuff).
 I am using this webapp to not only be my little corner of the web, but also to keep practicing my skills and expand into others.
 As I update the site and add features, they will be detailed below.

 UPDATE: Nov.
+30, 2013 -
+  Added a shUR.Ly form to the bottom of index.html.

+UPDATE: Nov.
 25, 2013 -
   Adding media queries.